 Do you understand what makes a story grab readers?
 Do you know what readers in your genre expect from a book?
 Do you know how to revise your manuscript to carry it from first draft to something worthy of being published?
 If you don’t have these skills yet, you’ll need to develop them.

-There’s a lot to cover here, and you’re about to commit considerable time, effort, and money into making this thing fly.
-And here’s the thing: if you don’t know how to get a single novel into the air, what makes you think it will be worth your time and budget to launch an entire squadron of first efforts?
+There’s a lot to cover here, and here’s the thing: If you don’t know how to get a single debut novel into the air, what makes you think it will be worth your time and budget to launch an entire squadron of first efforts?

-Writing a stand-alone novel forces you to create a story that works right here, right now.
-There’s no wiggle room in a single book for overwriting or spineless narrative arcs that dribble over into the next book.
+Writing a stand-alone novel forces you to create a story that works—period.
+There’s no wiggle room for overwriting or spineless narrative arcs that dribble over into the next book.
 You can’t get to the end and just say, “Surprise!
 To be continued!”
-When you write a single novel, you have to learn how to create a story that can stand on its own legs.
+When you write a single novel, you have to create a story that stands on its own legs.